4Securitas/checkmaster/README.md

 # checkmaster
-Server or workstation requirements validation tool; configurable, extensible and fast.
+Quick validation tool to check the prerequisites for a typical Server or workstation; configurable, extensible and fast.

 ![CI build](https://github.com/4Securitas/checkmaster/workflows/checkmaster/badge.svg)